-There will be sixteen quizzes in this course, both random in class and outside of class posted in Canvas.
+There will be in-class and outside of class quizzes.
 Having quizzes regularly encourages studying the material on a regular basis and paying attention to the material covered in class.
-The quizzes allow the instructor to modify and adjust instruction and the immediate feedback helps students to monitor their understanding.
-Having more quizzes can reduce test anxiety that doing poorly on a single quiz will have a negative effect on a student's grade, also the lowest four quizzes will be dropped.
+The guizzes allow the instructor to modify and adjust instruction and the immediate feedback helps students to monitor their understanding.
+Having more quizzes can reduce test anxiety that doing poorly on a single quiz will have a negative effect on a student's grade.
+The lowest five quizzes will be dropped which is generous because missed in-class quizzes are dropped and there might be two in-class quizzes on the same day for example in module 3.
+If a student is absent during an in-class quiz the grade is recorded as zero and counts as one of their dropped quiz grades.
 Quizzes will consist of true/false, multiple choice, or short answer questions probing the content of that week's lecture and/or readings.
-Periodically, there will be opportunities to earn extra points on the quizzes through short answer questions asking how the students added value to the week's lecture (e.g., shared a related article, shared a related work experience, etc.).
-The first quiz will be on the specifics of the syllabus.
-Disallowed aids include but are not limited to class notes, books, online resources, or other people.
+Periodically, there might be opportunities to earn extra points on the quizzes through short answer questions asking how the students added value to the week's lecture (e.g., shared a related article, shared a related work experience, etc.).
+The first quiz will be a formative assessment on the specifics of the syllabus.
+Formative assessments are not graded they are designed to measure any misconceptions, learning gaps and areas needing clarification.
+Most guizzes will be summative assessments evaluating your learning, knowledge, and proficiency.
+Disallowed aids during a summative assessment include but are not limited to class notes, books, online resources, phones or other people.
 Students may not discuss any aspect of a quiz with classmates or others until after the quiz due date/time has passed.
 Potential schedule conflicts preventing a student from completing a quiz by the due date should be reported to the TA as soon as possible before the quiz becomes available on the course website.
-Any technical issues should be initially reported via email to the TA prior to the quiz end date/time.
-Make-up quizzes due to technical difficulties will not be considered otherwise.
+Any technical issues should be initially reported via email to the TA prior to the guiz end date/time.
+Make-up guizzes due to technical difficulties will not be considered otherwise.